 To maximize your social media channels, you need to know where your audience is hanging out.
 Young marketers, for example, hang out on different networks than retired travelers.
 Who is your audience and what network(s) do they favor?

 There are some basic networks, that you should start with.
 I recommend Twitter, Facebook (Pages and Groups) and YouTube.
 From there, you might consider Pinterest, Instagram, SlideShare, LinkedIn Groups, Flickr, Snapchat or Vine.
 But be careful.
 There are new networks being released almost every week.
 Don’t get caught up in the latest craze.
 Choose carefully where you’ll invest your marketing time.

 Don’t forget to use social media share buttons (point #9).

 Maximize Social Media Resources

-- Buffer: I use this app for auto-publishing my new (and old) content out to multiple networks (Facebook, Twitter, LinkedIn and G+).
-Check out Buffer's Social Media Blog for lots of amazing insights.
-They have free and premium accounts.
+- Buffer: I use this app for auto-publishing my new (and old) content out to multiple networks (Facebook, Twitter, and LinkedIn).

 How to Get Started with Maximizing Social Media